All bills

 What does SB26-085 do?

-This bill requires police responding to domestic violence calls to check if anyone involved is an active-duty military member.
-If they are, officers must check a national database for existing military protection orders and notify the military agency if one is found.
-It also requires local judges to consider any existing military protection orders when deciding whether to grant a civilian temporary protection order.
+This law requires police officers responding to domestic violence calls to check if anyone involved is an active-duty military member.
+If they are, officers must check a national database to see if a military protection order exists and notify the agency that issued it.
+It also requires civilian judges to consider these military orders when deciding whether to grant a temporary civil protection order.

 What is the current status of SB26-085?

-SB26-085 is currently "Introduced" in the 2026 Regular Session.
+SB26-085 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Lisa Frizell and is assigned to the Judiciary committee.

 Who sponsors SB26-085?